 Melatonin is a naturally occurring hormone controlled by light exposure that helps regulate your sleep-wake cycle.
 Your brain secretes more melatonin when it is dark, making you sleepy and less when it is light, making you more alert.

 Expose yourself to bright sunlight in the morning, have your morning coffee outside, or eat breakfast by a sunny window.
 The light on your face will help you wake up.

 Spend time during the day outside, take a work break and go outside, walk your dog during the day, not at night.

 Let as much natural light into your home or workspace as possible.
 Keep curtains and blinds open during the day.

 At night avoid bright screens 1-2 hours before bedtime, say no to late-night television, be smart about e-readers, the devices which are backlit are more disruptive than the old-fashioned book.
 When it is time to sleep, make sure the room is dark.

 Remember, your bed is not an office, workroom, movie theater or TV viewing venue

 If you find yourself unable to sleep or waking up in the night due to residual stress, worry, anger from your day, try to clear your head.
-Deep breathing – close your eyes and take deep, slow breaths, making each breath even deeper than the last.
+Sleep apnea treatments like CPAP machines help you sleep by ensuring you get proper air.
+You can do your own deep breathing exercises to get to sleep – close your eyes and take deep, slow breaths, making each breath even deeper than the last.
 Progressive muscle relaxation, start with your toes, tense all the muscles as tightly as you can, then completely relax.
 Work your way up to the top of your head.
 Visualize a peaceful, restful place.
 Close your eyes and imagine a place that is calming and peaceful.
 Concentrate on how relaxed this place makes you feel.

 Other bedtime rituals that may help you relax